sjustesen/ScriFlow/README.md

-# WebWorkflowWithScribus
+# ScriFlow
 Very much work in progress - expect everything to be experimental and nonfunctioning ;) Merry XMas!

 Scribus - an online DTP app for various desktops - can act as a server.
 You feed into it a template on the command line and then it outputs e.g. ä PDF file.

-This project is an attempt to make a workflow system, allowing multiple persons to work on a project simultaneously
+This project is an attempt to make a workflow system, allowing multiple persons to work simultaneously on a Scribus project

 ## Project Outline